Aconcagua (video game): Plot

 The setting of the game is in the fictional country of Meruza – which was named after the actual Argentine province Mendoza; the country is currently undergoing political turmoil as the result of an independence movement.
 The movement has split Argentina in half, and a 33-year-old activist named Pachamama goes on a flight as part of a politically motivated independence tour.

-During the flight, a terrorist detonates a time bomb, which causes the plane to crash near Aconcagua's peak; only five passengers survive the crash.
+During the flight, a terrorist detonates a bomb, which causes the plane to crash near Aconcagua's peak.
+Only five passengers survive the crash: the aforementioned Pachamama, Katoh (a journalist covering Pachamama's story), Steve (an engineer), Julia (who presents herself as a journalist), and Lopez (who is native to the region).
+The survivors must make their way down the mountain safely while dealing with various obstacles as they arise along their journey.

 Gameplay

-In Aconcagua, the player controls a Japanese journalist named Kato, whose job, along with Pachamama's, is to guide the survivors safely down the mountain.
+In Aconcagua, the player controls five survivors from a plane crash as they try to safely descend a mountain.
 The game is organized in a series of missions which the player must complete from a third-person perspective.
 During the descent, the terrorists, knowing their plot failed, try to eliminate the survivors via helicopter drops.
 It also involves various problem-solving and survival skills while using items left behind from the downed plane.
 The game features over 80 minutes of cinematic cutscenes to advance the plot.

 Aconcagua has been compared to Chase the Express, as well as Dino Crisis, Parasite Eve and the Resident Evil series.
 However, its gameplay and structure more closely resembles point-and-click adventure games.